Advanced 8 min read

-Understanding market trends enables traders to place successful entry and exit orders.
+Understanding market trends enables traders to place successful entry and exit orders—but knowing when a trend will continue is where the real edge lies.
 Continuation patterns can help confirm the existing market trends and find the right timing for you to place orders.
-In this article, we delve deeper into the top continuation patterns.
+While many traders focus on dramatic reversals, continuation patterns actually account for the majority of trading opportunities, appearing in approximately 60-70% of trending markets.

 What are continuation patterns?